 Waverly wasn’t used to such a reception.
 When she had been at college, their band had quite a following and she had revelled in the whooping and cheering they received more than she realised

-“It pick’s up from Thursdays, the first couple of nights of the week are always like this” Rosita said from behind her.
+“It pick’s up from Thursdays, the first couple of nights of the week are always like this” Rosita assured from behind her.

 Waverly turned to the woman and smiled warmly “They certainly make you work for it… can I get a drink from the bar?
 Or is that frowned upon?”